Natural Snow Buildings

-Natural Snow Buildings is a duo from France, consisting of artists Mehdi Ameziane and Solange Gularte.
-They play music which can be classified as experimental psychedelic folk with drone elements and ambient influences.
-Formed in 1998, they have released numerous albums, many of them in extremely limited quantities.
+Natural Snow Buildings is a French musical duo, consisting of artists Mehdi Ameziane and Solange Gularte.
+Their music has been classified as free folk—an experimental form of psychedelic folk which emphasizes drones, ambience and non-Western influences.
+Formed in Paris in 1998, the duo has released numerous albums, many of them in extremely limited quantities before later being reissued by labels such as Ba Da Bing, and featuring pagan or broadly occult themes and references.

-Both members of Natural Snow Buildings release music also as solo artists: Mehdi Ameziane as TwinSisterMoon and Solange Gularte as Isengrind.
+Both members of Natural Snow Buildings release music also as solo artists under their own aliases, with Mehdi Ameziane recording as TwinSisterMoon and Solange Gularte recording as Isengrind.

 History

-The beginnings of Natural Snow Buildings can be traced back to 1997, at a Paris university.
-They met in their school library where a film was playing.
-Mehdi had been invited to a party that evening but declined and headed to the library instead.
-After their first meeting, the two saw more of each other.
-Although Mehdi could play a bit of guitar and Solange was a classically trained musician, the two had not yet begun making music.

-It was in May 1998 that the two officially started their band and began home recording their music.
-They self-released two cassettes, Witch-Season and Two Sides of a Horse in 1999 and 2000, and in 2001 recorded Ghost Folks, released in 2003.
-Then, they self-released a double CD, The Winter Ray, in a limited edition, and, after moving from Paris to Vitré, Brittany in 2004, recorded The Dance of the Moon and the Sun (released in 2006).
+Ameziane and Gularte initially met at a Paris university in 1997, in a library where a film was playing.
+They became friends, taking interest in each other's hobbies; although Ameziane was a musically substantial guitarist while Gularte was a classically trained musician, the two had not yet begun making music together.
+In May 1998, the two officially started their band and began home recording their music, self-releasing two cassettes, Witch-Season and Two Sides of a Horse in 1999 and 2000, and in 2001 recorded Ghost Folks, released in 2003.
+They self-released a double CD album, The Winter Ray, in a limited edition, and, after moving from Paris to Vitré, Brittany in 2004, recorded The Dance of the Moon and the Sun (2006).
 They then each issued solo material before producing more material as a duo.

-Most of their albums have only been released in small numbers, often in hand-crafted limited editions.
+Most of their albums have only been released in small, often hand-crafted and individually designed, limited editions.
 However, since 2012 they have released several records on prominent independent labels such as Ba Da Bing Records, which has also reissued some of their earlier recordings, including Night Coercion Into the Company of Witches and the Isengrind/TwinSisterMoon/Natural Snow Buildings split The Snowbringer Cult.
-Their work has been compared with such bands as Popol Vuh, Flying Saucer Attack, and Tower Recordings.
-They make many references to the horror film genre in their song titles; for example Santa Sangre (with the track "Santa Sangre Part I & II" on Daughter of Darkness), The Blair Witch Project (The track "Mary Brown" on The Dance of the Moon and the Sun is a reference to a character from this film) and director John Carpenter (a track on The Dance of the Moon and the Sun).
+Their work has been variously compared with such bands as Popol Vuh, Flying Saucer Attack, and the Tower Recordings.
+They make many references to horror films in their song titles; for example Santa Sangre (with the track "Santa Sangre Part I & II" on Daughter of Darkness), The Blair Witch Project (The track "Mary Brown" on The Dance of the Moon and the Sun is a reference to a character from this film) and director John Carpenter (a track on The Dance of the Moon and the Sun).